-V. Relocation of Existing Material
+V. Relocation of Existing Material:

 A. Landscape Contractor shall root prune trees which are to be relocated in accordance with approved horticultural practices and the following procedures.
-1. Select a healthy tree

 2. Selectively trim the canopy removing dead limbs, cross branching over crowned areas, and lower undesirable limbs.
 Fertilize and water trees before pruning.